 Considering the question and answer session, the jury can ask you everything about your game, e.g. the actual game play, your concrete contributions, etc. and how you created it, e.g. the actual coding, particular problems that arised, etc. As you can see from the jury's rating form (cf. beoordeling), the major focus is on the end result.
 But of course, if necessary, issues about team work and the overall procedure could be discussed as well.
 The rating form should also give you a good idea of what issues you want to focus on in your presentation.

-On the jury day, you also have to have a CD/DVD including cover and box with your final game, source, and all promotion material that you produced.
-The CD/DVD should have a nice, appealing cover that represents you game and contain:
+On the jury day, you also need to present a file with your final game, source, and all promotion material that you produced.
+This (zip) file should contain:

 Note: teams that are nominated for the best game award (cf. below) will also get a visit from the award committee members during the showcase.

 After the jury day, five teams will get nominated for the best game award.
-They will be informed about their nomination in the evening of Feb 1.
+They will be informed about their nomination in the evening of Jan 25.
 Nominated teams will get a visit from the award committee during the showcase and have to give a short presentation at the following award ceremony.
 Details about this will be emailed to them together with their nominations.
-If you are nominated, you have 1.5 days to prepare you presentation (Feb 2 and the morning of Feb 3).